jfox13-nd/ransomware-gtech/attack_tree.md

      downloads a malicious payload]
     REMOVABLE_MEDIA[An attacker distributes removable
      media across campus with malicious payload]
+    DRIVE_BY[An attacker uses malvertising
+    or infected websites to distribute malware]

+    CREDENTIAL_PURCHASE[An attacker purchases stolen
+    credentials from an online forum]

     RUNS_MALICIOUS_EXECUTABLE[A GTech student or employee executes
      a malicious payload on a GTech owned endpoint]